 - Posts : 1658

-GCP remained a frequent entrant on the top 15 publisher listing on RPGNow.
-We were in the top 2-3% of publishers over the year across all OneBookShelf sites, routinely in the top 20 for printed products and in the top 5 for software products across OneBookShelf.
+GCP continued to be a frequent entrant on the top 15 publisher listing on RPGNow.
+We continued in the top 2-3% of publishers over the year across all OneBookShelf sites, routinely in the top 20 for printed products and in the top 3 for software products across OneBookShelf.

 Until next time

-The next scheduled Briefing will be in February 2015.
+Back to persistence and perseverance, and some essential company-related admin.
+The next scheduled Briefing will be in February 2016.

 Director, Guild Companion Publications Ltd.